aparnakr/pos-analysis/README.md

 2. Run `python threshold.py`
 3. Input the parameters as shown.
   - ### Case 1: initial stake is evenly distributed amongst validators
+  Example: <br />
-  Example: The number of rounds you want to run the simulation for <br />
+            The number of rounds you want to run the simulation for <br />
             *100* <br />
             Type of reward scheme -  <br />
                 Type 1 for reward evenly distributed amongst all the validators <br />